 What Does Ecclesia Mean?

-More than a few words get lost in translation, and sadly, this is one such word.
-Yet, the answer to this question, “What does ecclesia mean?”, is captured in this comparison: we’re contending for a Kingdom-shaped church not a church-shrunk kingdom.
+More than a few words get lost in translation, and sadly, ecclesia is one such word.
+The answer to the question, “What does ecclesia mean?” is perhaps captured in this comparison: we’re contending for a Kingdom-shaped church not a church-shrunk kingdom.

-Continue reading as we look at this contrast and try to make heads or tails of this gripping Greek word that’s loaded with implications.
+So, let’s take a look at this contrast and try to make heads and tails of this gripping Greek word that’s loaded with implications.

 So, what does ecclesia mean?

 There is a fair amount of church-bashing going around today.
-It is becoming increasingly common to hear people say things like, “It’s all about the Kingdom … the church stinks.
+It’s becoming increasingly common to hear people say things like, “It’s all about the Kingdom … the church stinks.
 It’s old and outdated; it’s complicated and unnecessary.
 We don’t need it”.
-But that is like saying, “Life is all about breathing.
+But that’s like saying, “Life is all about breathing.
 We don’t need lungs, you know.
 Lungs can get old … and they complicate things, those little alveoli and all”.

 Of course, life is all about breathing but God has ordained our lungs as the organ that facilitates our breathing.
 The church is to the Kingdom what lungs are to breathing.
 Yes, it’s without question all about the King and His Kingdom, but God has ordained the church as the organ or vessel through which He brings His Kingdom.

 Man’s versions of church are, of course, the issue.
-However, we must avoid throwing out the baby while we keep the bath water.
-Then we’re sure to stink.
+However, we must think through this carefully.
+We certainly don’t want to throw the baby out with the bath water.

 Yes, Jesus only used the word “church” twice in comparison to the nearly 120 times He referred to the “Kingdom”.
 But when we understand Jesus’ version of the word “church,” we realise that we cannot climb aboard the church-bashing train.
 We simply yet profoundly need to get the context right.
 For this reason, we stress we’re contending for a Kingdom-shaped church, not a church-shrunk kingdom.
 When we understand the panoramic context of the Kingdom, we can grasp the beauty and responsibility of the church more clearly.

 So what did Jesus have in mind when He used the Greek word ekklesia in Matthew, Chapter 16?
 (The word ecclesia is the English transliteration of this Greek word).
-Most know that the word means, “called out ones” but to many this is merely a religious cliché assuming this simply means that we’re called out of darkness and into the light – and of course, we are; something Peter made clear in 1 Peter 2:9.
-But this is just scratching the surface.
+Most know that the word means, “called out ones”, but to many this is merely a religious cliché assuming this simply means that we’re called out of darkness and into the light.
+And of course, we are.
+Peter made this clear in 1 Peter 2:9.
+However, this is merely scratching the surface.
 While this certainly captures a sense of our salvation, as awesome as this miracle is, the word Jesus used of His redeemed people spoke more about our Kingdom destiny than our salvation.